 Work With Your Doctor

 Do your research.
 Learn about your condition and treatments so you and your doctor can decide your care together.
 There's a lot of information online.
 Ask your doctor if there are good sites for you to check out.
-She may also be able to give you printed resources.
+They may also be able to give you printed resources.

 Prepare, and bring a buddy.
 Write down questions or concerns before each doctor visit.
-When you ask the doctor, jot down her answers for reference later.
+When you ask the doctor, jot down their answers for reference later.
 A family member or friend can be a second pair of ears.
 Then you'll have help when you need to recall important information from the doctor.

 Trust your instincts.
 To feel comfortable with your choices, you'll need to feel comfortable with your doctor.
 If you don't feel a good connection, you may want to see someone else.